 - 1. MAT program / approved clinical site t-shirt or collared shirt. - a.
 Shirts will be clean and neat - 2.
 Khaki shorts/pants, scrub pants, or other business causal pants/shorts. - a.
-Shorts will be expected to be of a length appropriate for a professional medical setting - b.
+Shorts will be appropriately fitting for both male and female - b.
 Lab activities may require mesh shorts. - 3.
-Closed toe shoes should be worn at all times - a.
-Dress shoes may be an exception for certain situations (e.g. professional presentations) - 4.
+Closed toe shoes - a.
+No sandals - b.
+Dress shoes may be an exception for professional presentations - 4.
 Piercings and tattoos are permitted so long as they are not offensive or distracting. - a.
 Although permitted in the classroom, clinical sites may have different policies for tattoos and piercings. - 5.
 Hair (including facial hair), makeup, and jewelry should be acceptable for a healthcare facility - a.
-Hair should be held back with a headband and/or hair tie - b.
-Hair, makeup, and jewelry must be hygienic and should not interfere with patient care - i.
+Hair will remain out of the face - b.
+Hair should be held back with a solid and neutral color headband and/or hair tie - c.
+Hair, makeup, and jewelry must be hygienic and not interfere with patient care - i.
 Consider how the length of fingernails, long hair unkept hair, can interfere with wound care, manual therapy, and other treatments. - 6.
 University of Houston student identification must be visible - 7.
 Tobacco use of any kind is prohibited at all times